sloganking/Solidity-Domain-Name-Service/README.md

 A web page front end allows users to interact with the smart contract (Currently a work in progress)

+## Project requirements
+### Completed requirements

+- A project README.md that explains your project
+- Your project should be a truffle project
+- Smart Contract code should be commented according to the specs in the documentation

+### Incomplete requirments

+- Create at least 5 tests for each smart contract
+- A development server to serve the front end interface of the application
+- Finish design_pattern_desicions.md
+- Finish avoiding_common_attacks.md
+- Implement/ use a library or an EthPM package in your project

 ## How to set it up

 ### Install Truffle